-If you happen to attend a weekend game, make sure to visit to the Hook's Drugstore Museum located within seconds of the coliseum on the fairgrounds.
-The old drug store houses the world's largest selection of drug store memorabilia from old lanterns, signage, medicine boxes, shelves, and an old fashioned soda fountain where they still make drinks and sell candy.
-Admission is free, but it is a wonderful place to visit and to take a step back in time.
+If you happen to attend a weekend game, make sure to make a visit to the Hook’s Drugstore Museum located within seconds of the coliseum on the fairgrounds.
+The old drug store houses the world’s largest selection of drug store memorabilia from old lanterns, signage, medicine boxes, shelves, and an old-fashioned soda fountain where they still make drinks and sell candy.
+Admission is free, but it is a wonderful place to visit and take a step back in time.

 A few miles north in South Broad Ripple is Taste Cafe, featuring gourmet sandwiches, soups, and salads.
 Lava Lips is a hot sauce bar where one can try as many sauces as they want on the Scoville Scale and also pick up a couple of bottles.
 The SoBro Cafe features vegan, vegetarian, and carnivorous items that are made from scratch.
-If you desire something a little more fancy, then Mama Carolla's is the area's best spot for Italian cuisine in an authentic setting.
+If you desire something a little fancier, then Mama Carolla’s is the area’s best spot for Italian cuisine in an authentic setting.

 There are passionate fans at the game and perhaps a weeknight game while class is in session might result in a different atmosphere.
 The Jaguar faithful do their best to cheer on the team and support hometown college basketball.
-I truly believe that with the team's brand new state-of-the-art arena, you will see a few more fans attending games in the near future.
+I truly believe that with the team’s brand new state-of-the-art arena, you will see a few more fans attending games shortly.